Learning Outcomes

 To trace property in equity, two main prerequisites must usually be satisfied:

-- A Fiduciary Relationship: Historically, equity required a fiduciary relationship (e.g., trustee-beneficiary) to exist between the claimant and the person who misapplied the property.
-This requirement has been questioned, but it remains a conventional starting point.
-The relationship provides the jurisdictional basis for equity's intervention.
+A Fiduciary Relationship: Historically, equity required a fiduciary relationship (e.g., trustee-beneficiary) to exist between the claimant and the person who misapplied the property.
+This requirement has been questioned in modern commentary, but in the SQE1 context it remains a conventional jurisdictional basis.
+The fiduciary link is commonly present in trust cases and is also recognised in contexts such as bribes held on constructive trust and certain mistaken transfers once conscience is engaged.

-- An Equitable Proprietary Interest: The claimant must have a pre-existing equitable proprietary interest in the property being traced.
+An Equitable Proprietary Interest: The claimant must have a pre-existing equitable proprietary interest in the property being traced.
 A beneficiary under a trust clearly satisfies this requirement.
+Where the claimant holds only a personal right, tracing will not generally be available.

 Key Term: Fiduciary Relationship